Dominican Sisters of Sinsinawa: History

 The congregation was founded in 1847 by Samuel Mazzuchelli, O.P., (1806-1864) a pioneer Italian Dominican friar and missionary priest to the Upper Midwest.
 By the time of the founder's death in 1864, the community numbered nearly 25, and had blossomed to 100 within a decade.
 By the end of the century, the congregation had grown to almost 400 Sisters, and had begun to spread to work in schools throughout the region.
 Growth continued until the mid-20th century, when the congregation peaked at nearly 2,000 members in the 1960s.
 Like many other religious institutes, numbers then began to drop dramatically after the Second Vatican Council.
+Most of the archives for the order have been moved to the Catholic Religious Archives at Boston College.

 Overview

 The motherhouse of the congregation, Sinsinawa Mound, has been called the "Hill of Grace".
 Since 1847, more than 3,200 women have ascended its slopes to take their vows as Sinsinawa Dominican Sisters, then departed to preach and teach the Gospel.
-Today, the Mound still serves as the motherhouse for about 250 sisters and more than 200 associates.
+Today, the Mound still serves as the motherhouse for more than 200 sisters and about 200 associates.

 Apostolate

 Sinsinawa Dominicans are called to proclaim the Gospel through the ministry of preaching and teaching to participate in the building of a holy and just society.
-These Dominican Sisters are associated with Edgewood College in Madison, Wisconsin (edgewood.edu), and Dominican University in River Forest, Illinois.
+These Dominican Sisters are associated with Edgewood University in Madison, Wisconsin (edgewood.edu), and Dominican University in River Forest, Illinois.